topiaruss/eea.docker.zeoserver/Readme.md

     $ docker run --rm --volumes-from <name_of_your_data_container> \
       -v /path/to/parent/directory/of/Data.fs/file:/mnt:ro \
-      debian /bin/bash -c "cp /mnt/Data.fs /opt/zeoserver/var/filestorage && \
+      busybox /bin/sh -c "cp /mnt/Data.fs /opt/zeoserver/var/filestorage && \
       chown -R 500:500 /opt/zeoserver/var/filestorage"

-The command above creates a bare `debian` container using the persistent volumes of your data container.
+The command above creates a bare `busybox` container using the persistent volumes of your data container.
 The parent directory of the `Data.fs` file is mounted as a `read-only` volume in `/mnt`, from where the `Data.fs` file is copied to the filestorage directory you are going to use (default `/opt/zeoserver/var/filestorage`).
 The `data` container must have this directory marked as a volume, so it can be used by the `zeoserver` container,